-Strategy 11.02D(1): Update the hazard and vulnerability data in the County's geographic information system (GIS) to facilitate the identification of mitigation opportunities and to facilitate smooth and accurate operation of recovery efforts following a hazard incident.

-Strategy 11.02D(2): Hernando County shall use a Local Mitigation Strategy (LMS) to identify and guide hazard mitigation activities including site development best practices that may reduce losses due to flooding and claims made under National Flood Insurance Program (NFIP) policies.
-The LMS should pursue grants and other funding to implement identified activities.
+- Strategy 11.02D(1): Update the hazard and vulnerability data in the County's geographic information system (GIS) to facilitate the identification of mitigation opportunities and to facilitate smooth and accurate operation of recovery efforts following a hazard incident. - Strategy 11.02D(2): Hernando County shall use a Local Mitigation Strategy (LMS) to identify and guide hazard mitigation activities including site development best practices that may reduce losses due to flooding and claims made under National Flood Insurance Program (NFIP) policies.
+The LMS should pursue grants and other funding to implement identified activities. - Strategy 11.02D(3): Hernando County shall require adherence adhere to the minimum requirements of to the Florida Building Code and the County's

-Strategy 11.02D(3): Hernando County shall require adherence to the Florida Building they relate to reducing flood risk and mitigating damage from natural hazards.
+Flood Damage Prevention Ordinance as they relate to reducing flood risk and mitigating damage from natural hazards.